HVAC R Firm Cold Craft, Inc. reaches 25 years serving the San Francisco Bay Area.

 San Jose, CA., November 16, 2016

-Cold Craft, Inc. (CCI) started as most trades with a humble beginning, but eventually was named many times as a top HVAC performer in the Silicon Valley Business Journal and earned 15 consecutive years of Diamond Certified designation.
+Cold Craft, Inc. (CCI) started as most trades with a humble beginning, but eventually was named many times as a top HVAC performer in the Silicon Valley Business Journal.

 CCI’s clients range from Museums with mummies needing temperature control, to luxury homes with tens of thousands of square feet requiring a non-disclosure agreement, to residential heating and cooling.
 CCI installed a family grocery refrigeration remodel that saved $68K/ yr. in energy savings and received a $52K energy rebate.
 CCI installed geothermal to meet energy and carbon mandated requirements at a Federal military base.